-Federally recognized tribes-tribal entities recognized and eligible for funding and services from the Bureau of Indian Affairs, based on the Notice in the Federal Register published by the Bureau of Indian Affairs on December 5, 2003, (68 FR 68180).
+Federally recognized tribes-Tribal entities recognized and eligible for funding and services from the Bureau of Indian Affairs, based on the Notice in the Federal Register published by the Bureau of Indian Affairs on December 5, 2003, (68 FR 68180).
 Tribally Designated Housing Entities are eligible RCDI recipients.

-Financial assistance-funds used by the intermediary to support the recipient's program, including funds that pass through the intermediary to the recipient for eligible RCDI purposes.
+Financial assistance-Funds used by the intermediary to support the recipient's program, including funds that pass through the intermediary to the recipient for eligible RCDI purposes.

-Funds-the RCDI grant and matching money.
+Funds-The RCDI grant and matching money.

-Intermediary-a qualified private, nonprofit, or public (including tribal) organization that provides financial and technical assistance to multiple recipients.
+Intermediary-A qualified private, nonprofit, or public (including tribal) organization that provides financial and technical assistance to multiple recipients.

-Low-income rural community-an authority, district, economic development authority, regional council, or unit of government representing an incorporated city, town, village, county, township, parish, or borough.
+Low-income rural community-An authority, district, economic development authority, regional council, or unit of government representing an incorporated city, town, village, county, township, parish, or borough.

-Recipient-the entity that receives the financial and technical assistance from the intermediary.
-The recipient must be a private nonprofit community-based housing and development organization, a low-income rural community, or a federally recognized tribe.
+Recipient-The entity that receives the financial and technical assistance from the intermediary.
+The recipient must be a private nonprofit communitybased housing and development organization, a low-income rural community, or a federally recognized tribe.

-Rural and rural area-a city or town, that has a population of 50,000 inhabitants or less, other than the urbanized area contiguous and adjacent to such a city or town.
+Rural and rural area-Any area other than (i) a city or town that has a population of greater than 50,000 inhabitants; and (ii) the urbanized area contiguous and adjacent to such city or town.

-Technical assistance-skilled help in improving the recipient's abilities in the areas of housing, community facilities, or community and economic development.
+Technical assistance-Skilled help in improving the recipient's abilities in the areas of housing, community facilities, or community and economic development.
 The Agency will determine whether a specific activity qualifies as technical assistance.